 Table of Contents

-We are proud to announce that BasePress is now compatible with WPML making it the perfect solution for a multilingual knowledge base.
+BasePress is compatible with WPML making it the perfect solution for a multilingual knowledge base.

-This is a small explanation of how to use BasePress in conjunction with WPML to make your knowledge base multilingual.
+This article explains how to use BasePress in conjunction with WPML to make your knowledge base multilingual.
 It does not cover all aspects of how to use WPML.
 Please consider visiting WPML website to consult their documentation for further details.

 To build your multilingual knowledge base you need to install the following plugins:

 - WPML Multilingual CMS

 - WPML String Translation add-on